 The University comprises nine faculties and College of Medicine.
 Each faculty and the College of Medicine have its components a number of departments/units.
 For effective administration, committees are set up at department/unit, faculty and University levels.
 The structure of the administrative system is designed to facilitate the attainment of the objective for which the University of Lagos was established.
 The administrative arrangement of the University is based on the University of Lagos Act of 1962 Section 6 which states "There shall be established for the University a body corporate with succession and a common seal to be known as the Provisional Council of the University of Lagos which shall have the power and duties under this act subject to any conditions from time to time given under this Act."
-(The Council is charged with the responsibility of general control and superintendence of the property and policy of the University).
+(The Council is charged with the responsibility of general control and superintendence of the property and policy of the University other than the property and policy of the College of Medicine as an autonomous unit of the University).
 In the administration of the University, the Council, the Senate and the Congregation constitute important bodies.